TochiAgboeze/Poseidon/README.md

 ## Sections of the Notebook

-1. **Data Cleaning Process**:
+1. **Data Cleaning Process**:<br>
-a.
-Download the ehyd_messstellen_all_gw.zip file at https://ehyd.gv.at
+   - Download the ehyd_messstellen_all_gw.zip file at https://ehyd.gv.at<br>
-b.
-Unzip and rename the Grundwasserstand-Monatsmittel folder which contains 'Monthly Average Groundwater Level' data.
-To excecute this on the CLI, use: `mv Grundwasserstand-Monatsmittel Monthly_Average_Groundwater_Level`
+   - Unzip and rename the Grundwasserstand-Monatsmittel folder which contains 'Monthly Average Groundwater Level' data.
+To excecute this on the CLI, use: `mv Grundwasserstand-Monatsmittel Monthly_Average_Groundwater_Level`<br>
-c.
-Inside the same directory where the Monthly Average Groundwater Level directory is located, make two new directories (487_sampling_points, 487_sampling_points_cleaned) using the following commands on the CLI: `mkdir 487_sampling_points` and `mkdir 487_sampling_points_cleaned` respectively.
+   - Inside the same directory where the Monthly Average Groundwater Level directory is located, make two new directories    (487_sampling_points, 487_sampling_points_cleaned) using the following commands on the CLI: `mkdir 487_sampling_points` and `mkdir 487_sampling_points_cleaned` respectively.<br>
-d.
-Rename the data for each sampling point by running rename.py : `python rename.py`
+   - Rename the data for each sampling point by running rename.py : `python rename.py`<br>
-e.
-To filter the data for only the 487 sampling points, run move.sh: `bash move.sh` or `./move.sh`.
-The output will be moved to the '487_sampling_points' directory.
+   - To filter the data for only the 487 sampling points, run move.sh: `bash move.sh` or `./move.sh`.
+The output will be moved to the '487_sampling_points' directory.<br>
-f.
-Clean the 487 sampling points' data to the metadata part by running clean_487.py: `python clean_487.py`. he output will be moved to the '487_sampling_points_cleaned' directory.
+   - Clean the 487 sampling points' data to get the metadata (months and groundwater levels) by running clean_487.py: `python clean_487.py`.
+The output will be moved to the '487_sampling_points_cleaned' directory.

 **Make sure the following files are located within the directory:**
 `rename.py` `clean_487.py` `move.sh` `sampling_points_ids.txt`